ClayCole/JavaScript_Selections_Loops/README.md

 Ex: `15` would print `'FIZZBUZZ'`, `33` would print `'FIZZ'`, and `35` would print `'BUZZ'`

-## Exercise 3: Repeat with While and Do/While
+## Exercise 3: Repeat with While and Do/While - DONE

-For exercise 3, repeat both exercise 1 and 2 as `while` and `do/while` loop solutions.
+For exercise 3, repeat both exercise 1 or 2 as `while` and `do/while` loop solutions.

 ## Exercise 4: Find Value